drkennetz/slackgpt/Contribution.md

 5. Submit a pull request to the main repository with a detailed explanation of your changes and why they are needed.
 6. Wait for the maintainers to review and merge your pull request.

+## Contributor

+After your **Pull Request Successfully merged**, add your name to the Contributors.md file to get recognition for your contribution.
+I appreciate your help in this project !!!

 <!-- ## Code of Conduct

 We expect all contributors to adhere to our [CODE OF CONDUCT](link).
 By contributing to go-slack-chat-gpt3, you agree to abide by its terms. -->